juapormon/Acme-Jobs/README.txt

 This is the Acme-Jobs project, which is intended to be a core learning asset for the students who have enroled the Design and Testing subject of the Software Engineering curriculum of the University of Sevilla.
 This project provides a template our students can use to get their projects up and running very quickly.

-I would like to include here some usefull information about my project, but in this moment I actually do not have anything interesting to put in.
+Proyect group: 90
+Collaborators: Juan Pablo Portero Montaño, Francisco Javier García Roales, Gonzalo Fernandez de la Torre